kshirdon/magiceightball/README.md

 ![Architecture Overview](/images/basicWCS_workspaces_create_popup.png)

+5. Click **Create**

-5. Click the icon on bottom (Back to workspaces) on the left navigation.
+6. Click the icon on bottom (Back to workspaces) on the left navigation.
 It should look like:

 ![Architecture Overview](/images/basicWCS_conversation_workspaces_small.png)